-The civil and political rights include five relating to physical integrity (rights to life; freedom from torture; freedom from slavery; freedom from arbitrary arrest or detention; and the right to humane treatment under detention).
-Five other rights relate to the individual's autonomy of thought and action (namely. freedom of movement residence; prohibition of expulsion of aliens; freedom of thought, conscience and religious belief; freedom of expression; and the right to privacy).
-Another four rights concern the administration of justice (non-imprisonment for debt; fair trial-for which 16 additional rights are enumerated-; the right to personhood under the law; and the right to equality before the law).
-Six other civil & political rights relate to participation in civil society (freedom of assembly; freedom of association; the right to marry and found a family; rights of children; the right to practice a religion; and-as an exception to free speech-the prohibition of war propaganda and hate speech constituting incitement).
-The final sub-set of these rights is the four relating to political participation (namely, the right to hold public office; to vote in free elections; to be elected to office; and to equal access to public service).
+The civil and political rights include five relating to physical integrity (rights to life: freedom from torture; freedom from slavery; freedom from arbitrary arrest or detention; and the right to humane treatment under detention).
+Five other rights relate to the individual's autonomy of thought and action freedom of movement (namely. residence; prohibition of expulsion of aliens; freedom of thought, conscience and religious belief; freedom of expression; and the right to privacy).
+Another four rights concern the administration of justice (non-imprisonment for debt; fair trial-for which 16 additional rights are enumerated-; the right to personhood under the law; and the right to